victornguyen75/x-factor/README.md

 # X Factor
 ###### A divisibility checker
 It is a mathematical algorithm that verifies if a number is divisible by another number.
 Due to the rise of technology and computers, we can simply use the modulous operator to quickly satisfy this problem.
 However, in a situation that we do NOT have access to a calculator, the X Factor algorithm can be quite useful.
 Despite it's elaborate tediousness as a recursive algorithm, it can apply to any pair of numbers.
+The ideal time to use this algorithm is when you only have a pencil and paper.

 __Psuedocode:__